project-chip/connectedhomeip/src/app/clusters/mode-base-server/readme.md

 To use a ModeBase derived cluster, you need to

--   create a class that inherits the `ModeBase::Instance` class.
-For examples look at the `<alias name>-mode.x` files in the `src` and `include` directorins in `examples/all-clusters-app/all-clusters-common`.
+-   Create a class that inherits the `ModeBase::Instance` class.
+For examples look at the `<alias name>-mode.*` files in the `src` and `include` directorins in `examples/all-clusters-app/all-clusters-common`.
--   For this class implement the `NumberOfModes`, `GetModeLabelByIndex`, `GetModeValueByIndex` `GetModeTagsByIndex` and `HandleChangeToMode` functions.
-Look at the documentation in `mode-base-server.h` for more information about these functions.
-Cluster specific enums can be accessed from the cluster namespace.
+-   For this class implement the `NumberOfModes`, `GetModeLabelByIndex`, `GetModeValueByIndex` `GetModeTagsByIndex` and `HandleChangeToMode` methods.
+Look at the documentation in `mode-base-server.h` for more information about these methods.
+Cluster-specific enums can be accessed from the cluster namespace.
 -   Optionally implement the `AppInit` function.
 -   In your main file, instantiate your `ModeBase::Instance` inherited class.